 Around Bahrain Island

-Although dominated by its capital city, there’s more to Bahrain Island than Manama, as those coming for the Grand Prix are sure to discover.
+Although it's dominated by its capital city, there’s more to Bahrain Island than Manama, as those coming for the Grand Prix are sure to discover.
 The island is particularly rich in archaeological sites.
-Bahrain is small so the main sights make easily accessible day trips from the capital by car.
+Bahrain is small, so the main sights make easily accessible day trips from the capital by car.
 It’s hard to get lost, because all road signs point to Saudi!

 Just over the causeways from Bahrain Island, Muharraq Island could in many respects belong to a different country.
-With some interesting old houses, a fort and a shore full of moored dhows and lobster pots, there’s enough to keep visitors occupied in the atmospheric back streets for at least half a day.
+With some beautiful old houses, a fort and a shore full of moored dhows and lobster pots, there’s enough to keep visitors occupied in the atmospheric backstreets for at least half a day.

 The 16 virtually uninhabited islands known collectively as the Hawar Islands are very close to Qatar.
 The islands are home to a large number of flamingos and cormorants, about 2000 Bahraini troops and the attractive Tulip Inn Hawar Beach.
 Closed at the time of writing, the resort normally offers a range of wildlife tours and water activities.